 - Rode VideoMic Pro Shotgun Microphone

-Now these are just some options to choose from.
-You certainly don’t need to have them all.
+Now, these are just options.
 We’ve basically pulled from our toolkit to help point you in the right direction.

 DSLR cameras have really come down in cost and gone up in quality and features.
 As your DIY video marketing ambitions grow, so too will your interest in boosting the look of your content.

 Need Help Using Video to Grow Your Business?